ClementNerma/NightOS/docs/specs/services/hw.md

 ### Normalized methods

 When a device is driven, other processes can ask this service to use _normalized methods_.
-These are methods that allow to perform a specific action or to receive notifications about specific events of a specific device.
+These are methods that allow to perform a specific action or to receive [_normalized notifications_](#normalized-notifications) about specific events of a specific device.

 There are several methods, depending on the [device's type (DDT)](#driven-device-type).
 Notifications differ as well.